Game On! Tailwater Time

 Whole river to Nevada state borders catch and release, artificial, barbless.

-Truckee River: The Truckee has been seen steady flows and clear water has been in the forecast.
-Spring spawn is right around the corner here and look for the water to continue to clear up after our rains and run off from end of February.
-Fishing around stateline and down into and a east of Reno has been more productive for us fishing eggs & worms primarily.
-While we’ve seen evidence of skwalas coming off, it hasn’t quite happened yet but it’s right around the corner.
-Look for fish holding in pockets behind structure likes rocks or edges where the seems are very visible - think very slow water meeting very fast water.
+Truckee River: The Truckee has seen steady flows and clear water, albeit a little high.
+Bugs are hatching around 11:00 am and continue until about 2 PM, with the sporadic Skwala flying past.
+Fishing around the canyon and down into and east of Reno has been more productive for us and we’re getting dirty by fishing an egg or worm followed by a baetis or midge.
+A few skwalas are around so dry casting a big dry with a dropper can work as well.
+The skwalas are not fully out but they’re right around the corner.
+Look for fish holding in pockets behind structure likes rocks or edges where the seams are very visible - think very slow water meeting very fast water.
 Work all around the structure - the “pillow” in front of rocks, edges on the sides of the rocks or the soft water directly behind them.
 Spring spawn is coming soon so keep an eye out for redds on the river.
 If you need a 45 second tutorial on identifying trout spawning habitat (redds) click this YouTube link.
 Eggs, Weighted San Juan Worms and small baetis like a Little Amigo or Zebra Midges have been productive.

 Truckee River Fishing Regulations: